logo

 Jasperite Paulette Dubé is well versed in recovery language after taking the Municipality of Jasper’s Pathfinders training. // Bob Covey

-In the wake of the 2024 wildfire, the Pathfinders program empowers Jasper residents with leadership and mental health training to support community recovery.
-Dubé is one of 84 Jasperites who have taken the program in an effort to help guide her fellow community members as they make their way through unknown terrain.
+In the wake of the 2024 wildfire, the municipality’s Pathfinders program has been equipping Jasper residents like Dubé with training to support community recovery.
+Dubé is one of dozens of Jasperites who have joined the program in an effort to help guide her fellow community members as they make their way through unknown terrain.

 “The learning curve has been really steep for everybody,” Dubé says.

-The modules cover community supports and navigating the rebuild—insurance pitfalls and scope of work details and debris removal, for example—but also mental health first-aid and suicide prevention.
-Building capacity in those areas is critical, as Dubé has seen with her own eyes.
+That’s changing.
+Pathfinders is building community capacity, according to Jasper’s Manager of Social Recovery and Housing, Doug Olthof.
+As of February 19, 84 Pathfinders had been trained, and the program has expanded into the high school.
+The training modules cover community supports and navigating the rebuild—insurance pitfalls and scope of work details and debris removal, for example—but also mental health first-aid and suicide prevention.

 “People are very vulnerable,” Dubé said.
 “And if your mental health is shaky, if you’re ignoring it, everything else can fall apart.”